tpehrson123/hafb-cpp-fundamentals/Module1/TO1-3/README.md

 ```
 10th Fibonacci number = 8th Fibonacci number + 9th Fibonacci number
 ```
-- Let's begin by creating a new library, `fibo.cpp` and `fibo.h`.
+- Let's begin by creating a new library.
+Our libray will consist of these two files `fibo.cpp` and `fibo.h`.

-- This time around, and from now on, we will organize our project in project form:
+- This time around, and from now on, we will organize our code in project form:
   ```
     .
     ├── CMakeLists.txt
     ├── .gitignore
-    ├── .travis.yml
     ├── externals
     │   └── catch2
     │       └── catch.hpp